How To Create the Xcode Configuration Settings File

 $(inherited)

-Use it for the configuration supporting multiple values such as the string list or the path list, you can add the element to the inherited value.
+Use it for the configuration supporting multiple values, such as the string list or the path list.
+You can add the element to the inherited value.

 FLAGS = $(inherited) --no-timestamp

-• arch : The CPU architecture. x86_64 or arm64.
+• arch: The CPU architecture. x86_64 or arm64.

-Both of values can be spcified at one time, write in form as like configuration[sdk=macos10.12][arch=x86_64] = value.
+Both values can be specified simultaneously in the form configuration[sdk=macos10.12][arch=x86_64] = value.

 Import other configuration files